gvvaughan/specl/README.md

 If you prefer to format the results of your specification examples with a custom formatter, you should make sure your formatter is visible on `LUA_PATH`, and use the `--formatter=BASENAME` option to load it.

+Note that, for security reasons, Specl removes the current directory from the system search path, so if you want to load a formatter in the current directory, you will need to explicitly re-enable loading Lua code from the current directory:

+    LUA_PATH=`pwd`'/?.lua' specl --formatter=awesome specs/*_spec.yaml

 Pass the `-h` option for help and brief documentation on usage of the remaining available options.